QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 Example 4
 =========

-To bring out some features of the an optimal policy that are related to some tetechnical issues in linear control theory, we’ll now temporarily assume that it is costless to hold inventories.
+To bring out some features of the optimal policy that are related to some technical issues in linear control theory, we’ll now temporarily assume that it is costless to hold inventories.

 When we completely shut down the cost of holding inventories by setting